G-Node/gnode-client-matlab/README.md

 session = init('default');
 ```

-Now, the toolbox is ready for use.
-A network connection to the G-Node
+Now the toolbox is ready for use.
+The toolbox requires a network connection for all
-server is required for all download or upload operations.
+operations involving download or upload.
+The G-Node data store uses a simple
+object model similar to [NEO](http://packages.python.org/neo/).
+All your data
+is stored in a set of object types tailored to electrophysiology, such as blocks,
+segments, recording channels, signals et cetera.

+In the MATLAB environment, we represent these objects as structures.
+Here is a
+basic example for creating and uploading such an object.

 ```matlab
 % Create a structure containing signal data